Skip to main content

 For immediate assistance with your discovery strategy, summary judgment opposition, or other litigation matters involving timing-sensitive procedural requirements, contact our experienced legal team.
 We understand the complex interplay between discovery obligations and procedural requirements in New York courts and can help you develop strategies that protect your rights while advancing your case objectives.

-Call 516-750-0595 today to discuss your case with an experienced litigation attorney who understands the critical importance of discovery timing and can help you navigate these complex procedural requirements effectively.
+Call 516-750-0595 today to discuss your case with an experienced litigation attorney who understands the critical importance of discovery timing and can help you address these complex procedural requirements effectively.

 Legal Update (February 2026): Since this 2009 post, CPLR 3212 has undergone several amendments, including changes to summary judgment motion procedures and discovery timelines.
 The Commercial Division Rules and various Appellate Division practice standards may have also evolved regarding discovery deadlines and laches applications.
 Practitioners should verify current CPLR 3212 provisions and recent case law developments when addressing discovery delays in summary judgment practice.